Chrizey91/LightControl/README.md

 ```sh
 git clone https://github.com/Chrizey91/LightControl.git
 ```
-As this project consists of two parts (the Android app and the Arduino firmware) there are two things you need to install if you want to get the full experience.
+As this project consists of two parts (the Android app and the ESP firmware) there are two things you need to install if you want to get the full experience.

 ## ESP firmware
 To install the ESP firmware, you need to have the Arduino IDE installed.